atl-tw/xddl/xddl-plugin-migrate/README.md

 2. Migrations down-tree are executed before value migrations at the top level.
 3. Deletes, from leaf nodes in are executed.

+FAQ
+---

+Q: Why does the ``jsonp`` stage have multiple steps?
+A: Because if you do limited selection from an array, you always get an array.
+Mostly this gives you the ability to punch out of it.
+You can select
+    ``$.something.other.array[(foo =="bar")]``,
+    ``$[0]``
+   to get the first thing in an array where the foo property equals "bar" WITHOUT ending up with a single element array, since the array is defreferenced in the second step.